Fighting Stigma with Education: My Hepatitis C Story

 I knew about HIV and AIDS, of course.
 Growing up we had more than one educator come to a school assembly or our classroom to scare us into HIV prevention.
 Yet, never a mention of hepatitis C.

-The diagnosing doctor, when I queried about the disease, told me "it's a liver disease, you probably got it from shooting up."
+The diagnosing doctor told me "it's a liver disease, you probably got it from shooting up."
 I was rushed out of the doctors office quickly after to make way for the next patient.
 I left with no more education about the disease I had then when I came in.
 And I was devastated.
 This marked my first experience with hepatitis C stigma.

 My experience with my diagnosing physician told me that if I wanted education about my disease, that I was going to have to get it myself.
 For a teenager, that can be rather tricky, but I tried to learn anything I could to help myself overcome the disease.
 At the time of my diagnosis there was no direct-acting antiviral treatment and the prospect of enduring the side effects of interferon did not sound agreeable.
 So I waited and focused on managing my other issues, including the addiction that was the catalyst for my hepatitis C diagnosis in the first place.